cangermueller/deepcpg/README.rst

 ===

 **Why am I getting warnings 'No CpG site at position X!' when using `dcpg_data.py`?**
-This means that some sites in ``--cpg_profile`` files are not CpG sites, e.g. there is no CG dinucleotide at the given position in the DNA sequence.
+This means that some sites in ``--cpg_profile`` files are not CpG sites, i.e. there is no CG dinucleotide at the given position in the DNA sequence.
 Make sure that ``--dna_files`` point to the correct genome and CpG sites are correctly aligned.
 Since DeepCpG currently does not support allele-specific methylation, data from different alleles must be merged (recommended) or only one allele be used.

 **How can I train models on one or more GPUs?**
 DeepCpG use the `Keras <https://keras.io>`_ deep learning library, which supports `Theano <http://deeplearning.net/software/theano/>`_ or `Tensorflow <https://www.tensorflow.org/>`_ as backend.
 If you are using Tensorflow, DeepCpG will automatically run on all available GPUs.
 If you are using Theano, you have to set the flag `device=GPU` in the `THEANO_FLAGS` environment variable.